-Projected Economic Indicators for 2018 (1) GDP Growth Inflation Unemployment Rate (2) Interest Rate (3 mth T-bills) Current Account Balance/GDP (2) Budget Surplus/GDP (3) Canada 1.9% 2.1% 5.9% 2.05% -2.9% -0.9% U.S. 2.6% 2.0% 4.0% 2.30% -2.6% -2.8% Euro Area 2.3% 1.4% 8.5% NA 3.0% -0.9% • The Canadian economy is forecast to grow by 1.9% in 2018, down from an impressive 2.9% pace in 2017.
-Housing activity is expected to continue slowing next year due to policy changes and rising interest rates.
+Projected Economic Indicators for 2018 (1) GDP Growth Inflation Unemployment Rate (2) Interest Rate (3 mth T-bills) Current Account Balance/GDP (2) Budget Surplus/GDP (3) Canada 2.1% 2.5% 5.9% 1.65% -2.4% -0.9% U.S. 2.8% 2.4% 4.0% 2.35% -2.7% -4.0% Euro Area 2.2% 1.4% 8.4% NA 3.4% -0.7% • The Canadian economy is forecast to grow by 2.1% in 2018.
+That would be down from the unsustainably strong 3.0% pace in 2017, but still slightly 'above-trend'.
+Housing activity is expected to continue slowing this year due to policy changes and rising interest rates.
 Consumer spending is also expected to increase at a more moderate pace.
-Further growth in business investment and government spending will provide some offset.
-Overall, a more trend-like pace of growth is consistent with the economy reaching its longer run capacity limit The Bank of Canada raised its key interest rate in January 2018 amid signs that inflation and gradually rising.
-We expect the central bank will raise the overnight rate by another 75 basis.
-The central bank remains cautious due to uncertainty about NAFTA renegotiations as well as rising interest rates on highly indebted households.
-However, with growing evidence the eco capacity, we expect the BoC will continue removing accommodation this year sis points in 2018.
-Il as the impact of The U.S. econo business investi 2018 from tax co ment rose strono gly in 2017 amid im 018, up from 2.3% proving confidence 5 in 2017.
-Consumer e.
-Both are expected spending and to get a boost in U.S. • The U.S. Federal Reserve raised interest rates by 75 basis points in 2017 and began gradually shrinking their balance sheet.
+Further growth in business investment and government spending will provide some offset Canada • The Bank of Canada raised its key interest rate in January 2018 amid signs that inflation and wages are gradually rising.
+We expect the central bank will raise the overnight rate by another 50 basis points in 20 The central bank remains cautious due to uncertainty about NAFTA renegotiations as well as the impact rising interest rates on highly indebted households.
+However, with growing evidence the economy is at capacity, so we expect the BoC will continue removing accommodation this year sis points in 2018.
+Il as the impact of U.S. The U.S. economy is forecast to grow by 2.8% in 2018, up from 2.3% in 2017.
+Consumer spending and business investment rose strongly in 2017 amid improving confidence.
+Both are expected to get a boost in 2018 from tax cuts passed late last year The U.S. Federal Reserve raised interest rates by 75 basis points in 2017 and began gradually shrinking their balance sheet.
 We expect the central bank will continue to remove accommodation this year amid solid economic momentum, low unemployment, wage growth and inflationary risks from fiscal stimulus.
-Our forecast assumes 100 basis points of rate increases in 2018, starting with a hike in March edge down to 2. .3% in 2018 fron n a decade-high 2.5 5% pace in 2017.
-F m though GDP grow Rising consumer spe t growth across the o ending and Euro area Inflation remains low despite the strengthening economic backdrop.
-The European Central Bank remains committed to providing significant monetary policy stimulus, with asset purchases and negative rates set to continue at least through September 2018 Political risks, p articularly Brexit , remain but have h nad a limited econo omic impact thus far
+Our forecast assumes 100 basis points of rate increases in 2018, including the 25 basis point hike in March Euro Area The Euro area's broad-based recovery continues to build momentum though GDP growth is forecast to edge down to 2.2% in 2018 from a decade-high 2.5% pace in 2017.
+Rising consumer spending and business investment, both reflecting improving sentiment, will support growth across the currency bloc Inflation remains low despite the strengthening economic backdrop.
+The European Central E committed to providing significant monetary policy stimulus, with asset purchases and negat continue at least through September 2018 ai Bank remains gative rates set to Political risks, p.
+Political risks, particularly Brexit, remain but have had a limited economic impact thus far